sonic-net/sonic-mgmt/docs/testplan/platform/pmon-test-plan.md

 The purpose is to test stablity and functionality of PMON on the SONIC switch DUT, closely resembling production environment.

 ### Scope
-The test is targeting a running SONIC system with fully functioning configuration.
+The test is targeting a running SONIC PMON docker with fully functioning configuration.
 The purpose of the test is not to test specific API, but functional testing of PMON on SONIC system.
-1. check if pmon docker is running
+1. check if pmon docker is running: this can be covered by the critical process check  from sanity_check plugin
-2. check if all daemon/critical process is running for the platform - /usr/share/sonic/templates/docker-pmon.supervisord.conf.j2 and /usr/share/sonic/platform/pmon_daemon_control.json
+2. check if all expected daemons are running on the platform based on the two platform specific configurations:
+   - /usr/share/sonic/templates/docker-pmon.supervisord.conf.j2
+   - /usr/share/sonic/platform/pmon_daemon_control.json
-3. check the uptime and/or the expected data status of each daemon/process if it can be checked
+3. check the expected data status for the daemon if it's running as expected

 ### Testbed
 The test will run on the all testbeds.